Ordisoftware/Hebrew-Letters/README.md

 #### 2020.05.__ - Version 4.0

 - Exit application at startup if user choose to download a newer version.
+- Add lettriq analysis method notice.
+- Add grammar guide from Hebrew Words.
+- Add menu for web links about judaism.
+- Add option to auto vacuum database at startup.
+- Add option to auto sort meanings combobox items.
 - Add option to use Esc key to close app.
 - Fix paste from clipboard to overwrite the selected text.
-- Add menu for web links about judaism.
-- Add grammar guide from Hebrew Words.
-- Add option to auto vacuum database at startup.
-- Add lettriq analysis method notice.
 - Code refactoring.
 - Move online providers values from code to files in the application documents folder.